 How can I find an internship?

-A great place to look for internship options (paid and unpaid) is through Handshake, which functions like a job board, but feels like a social media platform.
-Your can also find internships on company websites, via LinkedIn, or on other job search platforms.
+A great place to look for internships is through Handshake, which functions like a job board, but feels like a social media platform.
+You can also find internships on company websites, via LinkedIn, or on other job search platforms.

 Not sure where to begin?
 If you want talk through your ideas or need some help getting started, you can set up a meeting with your faculty advisor or with Lisa Blacher, the Assistant Director of Internships for HFA: